Minlaotian/CS455/README.md

   #############################################

-  Here a Rubik's cube is initally created with a solved state and then scrambled with 5 turns
+  Here a Rubik's cube is initally created with a solved state and then scrambled with 5 turns (Can be changed by editing the integer       parameter)

   The scrambled state is printed which in turn, starts the timer